Low-carb zucchini lasagna you’ll actually crave

 Step-by-step goodness

-Preheat your oven to 375°F (190°C).
+1. Preheat your oven to 375°F (190°C).
 Slice zucchini lengthwise into thin ribbons.
-Lay them out, sprinkle with salt, and let sit.
+Lay them out, sprinkle with salt, and let sit for 15–20 minutes to draw out moisture.

-Meanwhile, cook the ground meat in a skillet with a pinch of salt, pepper, and herbs.
-Stir in the marinara sauce and let it simmer.
+2. Meanwhile, cook the ground meat in a skillet with a pinch of salt, pepper, and Italian herbs.
+Stir in the marinara sauce and let it simmer gently for 5–7 minutes to blend flavors.

-In a bowl, mix ricotta with the egg and a dash of pepper.
-Now blot the zucchini slices dry and get ready to layer.
+3. In a bowl, mix ricotta cheese with the egg and a dash of pepper.
+This will give your layers a creamy, rich texture.

-In a baking dish, start with a spoonful of sauce, then a layer of zucchini, followed by the ricotta mix, meat sauce, and mozzarella.
-Repeat until all ingredients are used, finishing with mozzarella on top.
+5. In a baking dish, start by spreading a spoonful of the meat sauce.
+Then layer zucchini slices, followed by the ricotta mixture, more meat sauce, and a sprinkle of shredded mozzarella.
+Repeat these layers until all ingredients are used, finishing with a generous layer of mozzarella on top.

-Bake uncovered for 30–35 minutes or until the top is golden and bubbly.
-Let it rest for 10 minutes before slicing.
+6. Bake uncovered for 30–35 minutes, or until the cheese on top is golden and bubbly.
+Let it rest for at least 10 minutes before slicing to allow the lasagna to set.

 Kitchen tool spotlight